w3f/polguard/packages/incident/README.md

 ## Configuration

-The API service requires a configuration file to specify its behavior.
+The Incident service requires a configuration file to specify its behavior.
 For an example configuration, see the [example config file](./config/config.yaml.example).

 ## Telemetry